Screenshot from my favourite game: <a href="https://heroes.thelazy.net//index.php/Main_Page" target="_blank">Heroes of Might and Magic III</a>

 Leveling up as a programmer

-Have you ever had that feeling like you know everything in programming and there is nothing you can't learn?
+Have you ever had that feeling like you know everything in programming and there is nothing you can not learn?
 I have.
-But, have you also had that feeling like you don't know anything and will never be able to learn the more advanced concepts and techniques?
+But, have you also had that feeling like you do not know anything and will never be able to learn the more advanced concepts and techniques?
 I have.

 Content